 Colorado State University – Senior Design Project Highlight

-These engineering projects, that were completed in 2020, can be found in the Engineering Senior Design Showcase booklet.
+These engineering projects, which were completed in 2020, can be found in the Engineering Senior Design Showcase booklet.
 Baseline is thoroughly impressed by what the students were able to come up with and the impact they have already made in their communities.

 Clearly, CSU has helped successfully educate and employ countless engineers.
 Baseline congratulates them for their accomplishments and wants to encourage them for the fulfilling journey ahead.
 It’s exciting to know that the upcoming engineers are exceptionally talented and bound for success.